luismbarroso/Documentacao-LuBan-Portugal/project/docs/source/index.rst

 How to do
 *********

 *Aqui encontrará guias, com liguagem simples e clara.
-Com ele chegará ao objetivo pretendido.* ola2
+Com ele chegará ao objetivo pretendido.* ola3

 .. toctree::
-   :includehidden:
-   :caption: How to do
+   :hidden: :caption: How to do
    :maxdepth: 2

    criacao_de_documentacao